The Bankrate promise

 On the downside, banks don’t offer many loan details on their website.
 This makes it harder to compare the loan terms without applying or at least getting pre-approved.

 Two major banks that offer business loans with the potential for short-term borrowing are Wells Fargo and Bank of America.
 The banks are fairly tight-lipped about their terms and timelines, but their application process and funding times won’t match the speed of online lenders.

-Wells Fargo offers business lines of credit that earn rewards on spending and charge less fees than many online lenders.
+Wells Fargo offers business lines of credit that earn rewards on spending and charge lower fees than many online lenders.
 There are two unsecured business lines of credit — one for businesses operating for two or more years and one SBA line of credit for businesses less than two years old.

 The Prime Line of Credit is for established businesses that generate between $2 million and $10 million in annual revenue.
 It offers a $100,000 to $1,000,000 revolving credit line with an interest rate of 8.75 percent (Prime + 0.50%), subject to a minimum floor rate of 5 percent.
-Wells Fargo doesn’t offer a timeline for loan approval and funding, but you’ll need at least a credit score of 680 to be approved and any of these lines of credit.
+Wells Fargo doesn’t offer a timeline for loan approval and funding, but you’ll need at least a credit score of 680 to be approved for any of these lines of credit.

 Bank of America

 Bank of America has short-term business loans, including an unsecured business loan that doesn’t require collateral and has a term as short as 12 months with a fixed rate as low as 6.75 percent.
 This loan requires at least two years in business and $100,000 in annual business revenue.
 Businesses with at least $250,000 in annual revenue may also qualify for the secured business loan with terms of either four or five years and a fixed rate as low as 6.5 percent.